Top 10 Romanian Foods – Most Popular Dishes in Romania

 1. Sarmale (Cabbage Rolls)

-This is a real comfort food that you can find at every traditional Romanian wedding, or that you can smell on the street during Christmas and New Year holidays.
-It is made of minced meat (usually pork or in combination with poultry) mixed with spices, rice, and onions, then rolled up in sour (fermented) cabbage leaves, and boiled for hours in a special sauce made of sauerkraut juice, tomato juice, and other secret ingredients.
+The filling is made of minced meat (usually pork, sometimes combined with poultry) mixed with spices, rice, and onions.
+This is then rolled up in sour (fermented) cabbage leaf parcels, and simmered for hours in a special sauce made of sauerkraut juice, tomato juice, and other secret ingredients.

 2. Mămăligă (Polenta)